|Nutritional Guidelines (per serving)|

 Peanut sauce is incredibly versatile.
 Serve your Thai peanut sauce over pasta or noodles or as a dip for veggies.
 You can also use Thai peanut sauce as a salad dressing if you add some extra liquid to thin it out a bit, which is one favorite use for peanut sauce - yum!

-This Thai peanut sauce with ginger recipe is both vegetarian and vegan, and, if you swap out the soy sauce for tamari or nama shoyu, it is completely gluten-free as well.
+This Thai peanut sauce with a ginger recipe is both vegetarian and vegan, and, if you swap out the soy sauce for tamari or nama shoyu, it is completely gluten-free as well.